-Phillip Lovell serves as the Alliance’s vice president of policy development and government relations.
+Phillip Lovell serves as All4Ed’s vice president of policy development and government relations.
 He is a passionate advocate for the nation’s underserved children and youth, having spent the past two decades advocating on Capitol Hill in areas such as juvenile justice, homelessness, and education.

-At the Alliance, Mr. Lovell is responsible for leading the organization’s efforts on Capitol Hill, with the White House and U.S. Department of Education to advocate for federal policy that will prepare the nation’s students to graduate from high school prepared for college and the workforce.
-He led the Alliance’s effort to ensure that high schools with low-graduation rates receive comprehensive support and intervention under the recently passed Every Student Succeeds Act.
-He also led the Alliance’s effort to increase federal funding for internet access among the nation’s schools and libraries by $1.5 billion annually.
-Mr. Lovell serves as a frequent spokesperson for the organization and leads Federal Flash, the Alliance’s video series providing education stakeholders nationwide with regular updates on federal education policy.
+Mr. Lovell joined All4Ed in early 2010 and is responsible for leading the organization’s efforts on Capitol Hill, with the White House, and U.S. Department of Education to advocate for federal policy that will prepare the nation’s students to graduate from high school prepared for college and the workforce.
+He also leads All4Ed’s effort at the state level to ensure that high schools with low graduation rates receive comprehensive support and intervention under the recently passed Every Student Succeeds Act.
+He also led All4Ed’s effort to increase federal funding for internet access among the nation’s schools and libraries by $1.5 billion annually.
+Mr. Lovell serves as a frequent spokesperson for the organization and leads Federal Flash, All4Ed’s video series that provides education stakeholders nationwide with regular updates on federal and state education policy.

-Over the course of his career, Mr. Lovell has written a number of publications on issues such as children in the federal budget, homeless children and families, and disconnected youth.
+Over the course of his career, Mr. Lovell has written several publications on many issues, including children in the federal budget, homeless children and families, and disconnected youth.
 His work has been referenced in media outlets including CNN, USA Today, C-span, and Time magazine.
-Mr. Lovell is frequently called upon by Congressional aides to provide assistance in the development of legislation to strengthen education policy for underserved students.
+Mr. Lovell is frequently called upon by congressional aides to help in the development of legislation to strengthen education policy for underserved students.

 Mr. Lovell has an undergraduate degree from Georgetown University in international politics.
 He and his wife, Beth, have two daughters and a son.